 No pet or pet owner in Santa Barbara County should have to go hungry or without critical care.
 In partnership with several local human welfare agencies, we have increased services available to community members in need by introducing more Pet Resource Centers and Mobile Pet Meals.
 Pet owners can easily access dog and cat food and other supplies, sign up for services in C.A.R.E.4Paws’ mobile clinic and find out about programs for themselves.

 PET EMERGENCY TRAINING FOR FIRST RESPONDERS

 We’re excited to have launched Pet Emergency Training (P.E.T.) for First Responders alongside Advanced Veterinary Specialists (AVS) and dog trainer Brian Glen.
 Our program demonstrates how to safely handle and care for pets in an emergency situation.
 We launched a series of 12 workshops on February 3 with Santa Barbara County Fire Department.

 In 2019, we helped more animals and pet owners in need than ever before.
-Our mobile clinic team performed 1,300 free spay/neuter surgeries, assisted 1,070 dogs and cats with veterinary care and hosted 140 vaccine clinics.
+Our Mobile Community Medicine & Spay/Neuter Outreach team performed 1,300 free spay/neuter surgeries, assisted 1,070 dogs and cats with veterinary care and hosted 140 vaccine clinics.
 We anticipate to surpass those records in 2020 and are already on a roll!